Moon: Living on the Moon

 Humans have lived on the Moon in groups of two and for up to three days.
 Altogether twelve people have stayed on the Moon over the course of six visits.
 They all lived in one type of surface habitat, the Apollo Lunar Module.
 In the course of these stays some people have spent in total up to one day roaming the surface.

 Challenges when roaming the surface arise from lunar dust sticking to suits and tools, and has been carried inside the habitats.
 Astronauts could taste and smell the dust, which smells like gunpowder and was called the "Apollo aroma".
 This fine lunar dust can cause health issues.

 In 2019, at least one plant seed sprouted in an experiment on the Chang'e 4 lander.
 It was carried from Earth along with other small life in its Lunar Micro Ecosystem.

+Because the Moon is tidally locked, and only shows one face to Earth, a permanent lunar presence will require a constellation of satellites to relay signals from the Moon's far side, as well as over its topographically inhibitive south pole.
+The Chinese Queqiao-1 and -2 satellites are already in place, and NASA plans the Lunar Communications Relay and Navigation Systems (LCRNS) for November 2026.